RedHatNordicsSA/cool-lab/README.md

 There are different values in vars, check them out.
 Like mem, cpu, network etc tunings.

+# IdM - Identity Management

+We control identity by using Red Hat Identity Manager.
+We have it in replication mode.
+It manages the following

+* Users and Groups
+* Sudo rules
+* Host groups and RBAC
+* SSH key management
+* Certificate management

 ## Setup IdM hosts

 We create one IdM server and a replica.
 They will be name rh-idm-01.coollab and